 The project involved in-depth development sessions with four nominated ‘thought leaders’, including the College Chair, Sir Simon Wessely, and the Dean, Kate Lovett.
 In each of these, we explored the individual’s current work and emerging priorities, as well as the wider agenda, to establish our best options for securing coverage in the form of comment pieces, blogs, features and interviews.

-We developed comms plans for each individual and worked closely with senior journalists to develop strong opinion-based packages.
+We developed comms plans for each individual and worked closely with journalists to develop strong opinion-based packages.
 Where necessary, we also developed full first drafts of articles based on initial briefings, for the busy thought leaders to review.

 This work delivered high profile, strategically valuable coverage in titles including the Times, BMJ, Pulse and Mental Health Practice, and provided opportunities for thought leaders to meet and brief key journalists at the Telegraph and Health Service Journal, establishing important relationships for the future.